 Excessive fatigue due to the malfunction of the adrenal glands.

 Common Causes of Adrenal Fatigue

-Normally adrenal glands produce several hormones that regulates our well-being.
-One such hormone is cortisol, produced by the outer region of the adrenal glands, called the adrenal cortex.
+Normally adrenal glands produce several hormones that regulate our well-being.
+One such hormone is cortisol, produced by the outer region of the adrenal glands called the adrenal cortex.
 Deficiency of cortisol leads to adrenal fatigue.
 This deficiency commonly occurs if adrenal glands do not get appropriate signals from its higher regulators in the brain, the Pituitary gland and the Hypothalamus.